 (iv) by regular deductions from a member's bank or similar account or credit card; or

-(v) by such other means as the Chief Executive, Branch Secretary or Regional Director may approve.
+(v) by such other means as the Chief Executive or Regional Director may approve.

-(c) A member will become unfinancial .

-(i) in the case of members paying yearly, if payments are not made within two calendar months of July 1 in each year;

-(ii) in the case of half-yearly payments, if payments are not made within two calendar months of July 1 and/or January 1 in each year; or
+(c) A member will become unfinancial if payments are not made within two calendar months of the due date of payment.

-(iii) in the case of a member paying by regular deductions from the member's pay or from a member's bank or similar account or credit card, if no payments are received for 93 days

 (d) An unfinancial member shall become financial when: